MichaelNolan80/TryHackMe_stats_to_Github/README.md

-My project to get updated stats from TryHackMe to show on my Githun.
+My project to get updated stats from TryHackMe to show on my Github.
 # Automated TryHackMe Profile Screenshot for GitHub README

 ## Project Summary